aripman/FireGuard/README.md

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.

+**Note**: Take a look at the .ENV files for login details, you can also create a new user when going to the frontend.